-4. Where the proposed Plan of Work proposes two or more non-contiguous Mining Areas, the Commission shall require separate documents under paragraph 3(b), (d), (h), (i) and paragraph l for each Mining Area, unless the applicant demonstrates [to the satisfaction of the Commission] that a single set of documents is appropriate, taking into account the Guidelines.
-A decision can be taken by the Council in relation to one Mining Area at this time, with subsequent decisions for further Mining Areas being deferred to a later time upon the submission of further documentation.
+4. Where the proposed Plan of Work proposes two or more non-contiguous Mining Areas, the Commission shall require separate documents under paragraph 3(b), (d), (h), (i) and (l) for each Mining Area, unless the Applicant demonstrates [to the satisfaction of the Commission] that a single set of documents is appropriate, taking into account the Guidelines.
+A decision can be taken by the Council in relation to one Mining Area at a time, with subsequent decisions for further Mining Areas being deferred to a later time upon the submission of further documentation.

-5. Where a single set of documents is submitted by the applicant proposing a Plan of work for two or more non-contiguous Mining Areas and the Commission considers it is not appropriate, the Commission shall reject the application and request separate documents under paragraphs 3(b), (d), (h), (i) and paragraph l for each Mining Area.
+5. Where a single set of documents is submitted by the Applicant proposing a Plan of Work for two or more non-contiguous Mining Areas and the Commission considers it is not appropriate, the Commission shall return the application and request separate documents under paragraphs 3(b), (d), (h), (i) and (l) for each Mining Area.